Alison Westmacott

 • CPCAB Award Introduction to Counselling Skills

-My initial training followed the Integrative model, meaning I can match a therapeutic model and technique to suit your needs.
+My initial training followed the integrative model, meaning I match a therapeutic model and technique to your needs.
 I continue to keep my knowledge and skills up to date through training and certification courses.
-Also, I am trained in CBT-I, so can offer support with sleep issues.
+I am also trained in CBT-I, so can offer support with sleep difficulties.

 Other Training: